homesh8/Meet-Attendance-Monitor/README.md

 I made this extension to learn a new thing in this corona pandemic period.

-As these days it is hard to take google meet attendace and monitor the students so based on few ideas, i made this chrome extension.
+As these days it is hard to take google meet attendace and monitor the students so based on few ideas and assumptions, i made this chrome extension.

-The code used in the extection is not totally developed by me, few part of the code is taken from different sources and modified to make the extension work.
+The code used in this extection is not completely developed by me, few parts of the code is taken from different sources and modified according to my idea to develope an extension.
 If i got any credit?
 A part of credit goes to them also.

 STAY HOME STAY SAFE.